Fundal Subserosal Uterine Fibroids: Causes, Symptoms, Diagnosis, and Treatment

 What is Colon Cleansing?

 Colon cleansing, also referred to as colon detoxification, is a practice aimed at flushing out the contents of the large intestine.
-While the colon naturally eliminates waste, some practitioners advocate cleansing to remove purported toxins and improve digestive health.
+While the colon naturally eliminates waste, some advocate cleansing to remove toxins and improve digestive health.
 However, evidence for routine use remains limited.

 Is Colon Cleansing Helpful or Harmful?